Aliases for BRD2 Gene

 Previous GeneCards Identifiers for BRD2 Gene

 This gene encodes a transcriptional regulator that belongs to the BET (bromodomains and extra terminal domain) family of proteins.
 This protein associates with transcription complexes and with acetylated chromatin during mitosis, and it selectively binds to the acetylated lysine-12 residue of histone H4 via its two bromodomains.
 The gene maps to the major histocompatability complex (MHC) class II region on chromosome 6p21.3, but sequence comparison suggests that the protein is not involved in the immune response.
 This gene has been implicated in juvenile myoclonic epilepsy, a common form of epilepsy that becomes apparent in adolescence.
 Multiple alternatively spliced variants have been described for this gene. [provided by RefSeq, Dec 2010]

 GeneCards Summary for BRD2 Gene

 BRD2 (Bromodomain Containing 2) is a Protein Coding gene.
-Diseases associated with BRD2 include epilepsy, generalized, with febrile seizures plus, type 5.
-Among its related pathways are DNA Damage and Wnt / Hedgehog / Notch.
+Diseases associated with BRD2 include spinocerebellar ataxia 40 and myoclonic epilepsy, juvenile 1.
+Among its related pathways are Regulation of retinoblastoma protein.
 GO annotations related to this gene include chromatin binding and lysine-acetylated histone binding.
-An important paralog of this gene is BRD4.
+An important paralog of this gene is BRD3.